-This spinach basil pesto recipe is super easy to make and uses nutritional yeast instead of parmesan cheese.
-It’s dairy free, vegan and gluten free.
+This dairy free pesto sauce is super easy to make and uses nutritional yeast instead of parmesan cheese.
+This pesto recipe is dairy free, vegan and gluten free.
 Use it on pasta, pizza, or your favorite protein for an easy flavorful meal.
-Makes about 2 cups.

 It’s my favorite because it’s the best.
-It’s the best because it’s adding the spinach makes the basil go a lot farther, and basil can be expensive.
+It’s the best because it’s simple to make and adding a bit of spinach makes the basil go a lot farther, and basil can be expensive.
 Even when I grow my own, there’s never enough.
+This recipe makes it easy for you to enjoy any of your favorite pesto-based meals for a lot cheaper.
+It’s a 2:1 ratio of spinach to basil, so whatever you make will be extra green.

 Next up for my pesto crazy self?
 Pesto fries inspired by the ones I just had at a local restaurant.